edanssandes/MASA-CUDAlign/README.md

 # MASA-CUDAlign

 <p align="justify">
 The <b>MASA-CUDAlign extension</b> is used with the <a href="https://github.com/edanssandes/MASA-Core">MASA architecture</a> to align DNA sequences of unrestricted size with the Smith-Waterman and Needleman-Wunsch algorithms combined with Myers-Miller.
 It uses the NVIDIA CUDA platform to accelerate the computation time.
 This extension is able to align huge DNA sequences with more than 200 million base pairs (MBP).
+The current version is equivalent to CUDAlign 4.0 publication<sup>[TPDS2016](#references)</sup>, using multiple Fickett Band optimation in stage 4<sup>[CCPE2019](#references)</sup>.
 </p>

 ### Download